odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

           reputedly one of the first democratic republics.
 This is where the Buddha preached his last sermon and announced his approaching Nirvana.
           Vaishali today is a small village surrounded by banana and mango groves and rice fields.
-At the site of Buddha's last sermon, the Emperor Ashoka erected a pillar which still stands, surrounded by ruined monasteries.
+At the site of Buddha’s last sermon, the Emperor Ashoka erected a pillar which still stands, surrounded by ruined monasteries.

           You continue to Kushinagar, where the Buddha died and was cremated, and passed into nirvana.
-A modern temple, with a large "Reclining Buddha" statue, has been built to commemorate this, and various monuments relating to the Buddha's last days can be seen.
+A modern temple, with a large “Reclining Buddha” statue, has been built to commemorate this, and various monuments relating to the Buddha’s last days can be seen.
 In recent years, new temples have been constructed by Chinese, Sri Lankan, Thai and Japanese Buddhists alongside the ruins of ancient monasteries and stupas.